awsdocs/aws-doc-sdk-examples/javav2/usecases/workflow_multiple_channels/Readme.md

 + **date** - A date value that specifies the date when the student was absent.
 + **first** - A VARCHAR(45) value that specifies the students first name.
 + **last** - A VARCHAR(45) value that specifies the students last name.
 + **mobile** - A VARCHAR(45) value that specifies the mobile number.
 + **phone** - A VARCHAR(45) value that specifies the home phone number.
 + **email** - A VARCHAR(45) value that specifies the email address.

-The workflow starts by determining the absent students for the given day by querying the **students** table.
-Then the workflow dynamically creates XML that contains the absent students.
+The workflow queries the **students** table to get all absent students and dynamically creates XML that contains the absent students.

       <?xml version="1.0" encoding="UTF-8"?>
 	<Students>